fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 [Try it here](https://fluent-cms-admin.azurewebsites.net/graph?query=%7B%0A%20%20courseList%7B%0A%20%20%20%20id%0A%20%20%20%20name%0A%20%20%20%20teacher%7B%0A%20%20%20%20%20%20id%0A%20%20%20%20%20%20firstname%0A%20%20%20%20%20%20lastname%0A%20%20%20%20%20%20skills%7B%0A%20%20%20%20%20%20%20%20id%0A%20%20%20%20%20%20%20%20name%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%7D%0A%20%20%20%20materials%7B%0A%20%20%20%20%20%20id%2C%0A%20%20%20%20%20%20name%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A)

 ---
-#### Filtering with `Value Match` in FluentCMS
+#### Filtering with `Value Match` in FormCMS

-FluentCMS provides flexible filtering capabilities using the `idSet` field (or any other field), enabling precise data queries by matching either a single value or a list of values.
+FormCMS provides flexible filtering capabilities using the `idSet` field (or any other field), enabling precise data queries by matching either a single value or a list of values.

 **Filter by a Single Value Example:**
 ```graphql